Women's and Gender Studies

 B.A., DePaul University; M.A., Ph.D., University of California (Los Angeles)

-I am an Assistant Professor of Women’s and Gender Studies at Wellesley College where I teach courses on gender, sexuality, migration, globalization, and technology.
+I am an Associate Professor of Women’s and Gender Studies at Wellesley College where I teach courses on gender, sexuality, race, technology, neoliberalism, and globalization.